 Rationale: Racial and sexual harassment are forms of discrimination, and SCSBA opposes discrimination of all types.
 No school district should tolerate a hostile working or learning environment, whether it is racial, sexual or denial of equal opportunity to work and learn.
 History: adopted 2002; revised 2007

-17. Impact fees (moved from Legislative Priorities)
+17. Impact fees (revised)

 Belief: SCSBA supports legislation to allow public schools to collect impact fees on new home and commercial development.
 School districts must be exempt from paying impact fees.